-Ultimately, it is clear that external benefits of control drive the actions of some of the most powerful controlling shareholders in Asia's miracle economies.
-It is equally clear that the manner in which they do so is contingent on each jurisdiction's local political and institutional environment and societal and business culture-which varies from jurisdiction to jurisdiction, among controlling shareholders within each jurisdiction, and over time.
+Ultimately, it is clear that external benefits of control are a critically important driver of the actions of some of the most powerful controlling shareholders in Asia's miracle economies.
+It is equally clear that the manner in which they do so is contingent on each jurisdiction's local economic, political and institutional environment and societal and business culture-which varies from jurisdiction to jurisdiction, among controlling shareholders within each jurisdiction, and over time.
 In addition, regulating external benefits of control is not a one-size-fits-all proposition, as some may be a boom and others a bust for corporate governance: complexity revealed.

 In this context, local-not American, Asian, or universal-knowledge of the external benefits of control is required to properly understand shareholder power in the diversity of Asia's miracle economies.
-The challenge is now to gather this local knowledge and analyse it-something that will require a book not another regression analysis. $^6$
+The challenge is now to gather this local knowledge and analyze it-something that will require a book not another regression analysis.5

-&lt;sup>6 See, Puchniak (2012) which comes to a similar conclusion based on a comparative analysis of the derivative action in Asia.
+5 See Puchniak (2012) which comes to a similar conclusion based on a comparative analysis of the derivative action in Asia.